TitiFix/Geneweb2/docs/ged/Ged.DATE_VALUE.md

 ﻿# Abstract
+The DATE_VALUE represents the date of an activity, attribute, or event where:
+INT=Interpreted from knowledge about the associated date phrase included in parentheses.
+An acceptable alternative to the date phrase choice is to use one of the other choices such as &lt;<a href=Ged.DATE_APPROXIMATED.md>DATE_APPROXIMATED</a>&gt; choice as the DATE line value and then include the date phrase value as a NOTE value subordinate to the DATE line tag.
+The date value can take on the date form of just a date, an approximated date, between a date and another date, and from one date to another date.
+The preferred form of showing date imprecision, is to show, for example, MAY 1890 rather than ABT 12 MAY 1890.
+This is because limits have not been assigned to the precision of the prefixes such as ABT or EST.

 # GEDCOM Syntax (extension included)
 Convention used : **bold** when mandatory, _italic_ when add by 5.5.1 draft, &#x23E9; indicate proprietary coding commonly used (amendment need to standard)<br />